caraya/personal-blog/content/blog/brotli-compression-streams.md

 3. Create a Brotli compression stream with default parameters
 4. Pipe the read stream through the Brotli compression stream and end in the writable stream for the output
-5. listen for the finished event on the stream
+5. listen for the finished event on the stream {.custom-ordered}
    1. When finished, log a message to console and exit.
+{.custom-ordered}

 ```js
 export function brotliStreamCompress(inputFile) {